 In the Old Testament Psalms, one writer said (Ps 86:6-7), “Hear my prayer, O LORD; listen to my cry for mercy.
 In the day of my trouble I will call to you, for you will answer me.”

 It is a natural part of worship to bring with you the concerns of your life.
 We gather here and we bring in the fears of life, the worries of our family, the concerns of the world and we lift them up in prayer, and we seek God’s comfort and guidance.

-Why do we worship God?
-Because our lives are so full of concerns and issues that we have to have someplace to take them.
+No. We are here to worship because our lives are so full of concerns and issues that we have to have someplace to take them.